gamozolabs/gamozolabs.github.io/_posts/2018-10-18-terrible_android_fuzzer.markdown

 Now we'll go deeper in `/sys`, maybe we try `/sys/devices`... oops, no luck.
 We'll have to try another.
 Maybe `/sys/kernel`?... _WINNER WINNER!_

-So we've widdled it down further to `/sys/kernel/debug` but now there are 85 folders in this directory.
+So we've whittled it down further to `/sys/kernel/debug` but now there are 85 folders in this directory.
 I really don't want to manually try all of them.
 Maybe we can improve our fuzzer?

 # Improving the fuzzer